RabbitMQSimulator/RabbitMQSimulator/README.md

 npm install
 ```

-Once you have everything in place you can run the `node.js` by calling:
+Once you have everything in place you can run the `node.js` app by calling:

 ```bash
 node app.js